-Recently, having traveled extensively through some difficult terrain, I had the privilege to test this bags durability.
+Recently, having traveled extensively through some difficult terrain, I had the privilege to test the durability of this bag.
 Photographing in the Philippine jungle provided the perfect scenario to test the limits of the Retrospective 20.
 Although muddy, trekking through harsh territory while enduring relentless rain and pounding winds, not a scratch on my bag could be found; for that matter, not even a single drop of water found its way into my bag.
 Although utilizing the included rain cover provided maximum protection, occasional moments of heavy rain were not an issue.
-The water repellant coating offers sufficient protection for the occasional unpredicted rain shower; nonetheless, conveniently stowed within the front pocket, the protective rain cover provides stress-free deployment for prolonged periods of heavy weather.
+The water-repellent coating offers sufficient protection for the occasional unpredicted rain shower; nonetheless, conveniently stowed within the front pocket, the protective rain cover provides stress-free deployment for prolonged periods of heavy weather.

 Can I deal with the price?

 Although at a glance, the Think Tank Retrospective series may seem like a plain everyday modest design, that’s the true genius of this bag.
 Offering a stealthy appearance, comfort, quality material, and an affordable price, it’s an easy decision.
 Bottom line, don’t hesitate to pick one up!
 As always, I recommend a thorough review when considering any purchase.
-Possessing a passion for photography, and after considering numerous cameras and various other pieces of equipment, I have found the following websites extremely informative and valued their recommendations:
+Possessing a passion for photography, and after considering numerous cameras and various other pieces of equipment, I have found Kenrockwell’s websites extremely informative.